IRLL/HierarchyCraft/paper.md

 ### Arcade Learning Environment (Atari)

-The arcade learning environment [@ALE] is one of the standard benchmarks in RL and is composed of around **find the exact number?** 54 Atari games.
+The arcade learning environment [@ALE] is one of the standard benchmarks in RL and is composed of over 55 Atari games.
 Similar to the Minecraft benchmark, atari games **require powerful computational resources**, which substantially slow down experiments.
 Moreover, **only a few games of these games require hierarchical reasoning** (e.g., Montezuma's Revenge and Pitfall).
 Similar to MineRL, the agent still needs extra computational cost to extract the features from pixels.
 Similar to Crafter, each Atari games has a fixed hierarchies that cannot be modified.
-Moreover, the usage of the arcade learning environment by the research community has been critizied by its authors [@machado2018revisiting] considering that many problems to remain open even after five years of fruitful use of the acrade learning environement. **Don't really understand what the criticism is?
-And why it's related to HierachyCraft?**

 ### NetHack Learning Environment

 The NetHack learning environment [@kuttler2020nethack] is based on the game NetHack, where the observation is a grid composed of hundreds of possible symbols.
 Large numbers of items are randomly placed in each level, making NetHack extremely complex and challenging.
-In fact, NetHack is **too complex for agents to learn** --- they indeed require many environment steps for agents to acquire domain-specific knowledge.
+In fact, NetHack is **too complex for agents to learn**, it requires many environment steps for agents to acquire domain-specific knowledge.
 10B steps were required for the NeurIPS 2021 NetHack challenge [@hafner2021benchmarking], making it impractically long for a benchmark.
 Moreover, the NetHack game has only a **fixed underlying hierarchy** that cannot be easily modified.

 ### DeepMind Lab